-In addition, context affects both what the speaker intends to say in the first place and how he or she goes about doing that.
-But there are really two kinds of context in this.
+And, in addition, context also affects both what the speaker intends to say in the first place and how he or she goes about doing that.
+But there are really two kinds of context in this-zeugma again.
 One is the situation in which the speaker, as an agent, forms the intent to do something, which in this case is to communicate some message.
 This context constrains the agent's intent.
 The other is the context that the speaker uses as a source of information in creating that message, deciding exactly how it is to be expressed to the particular hearer.
 This context constrains the form of the communication and its exact content.